George W. Bush: Education and public health

-Bush undertook many educational agendas, such as increasing the funding for the National Science Foundation and National Institutes of Health in his first years of office and creating education programs to strengthen the grounding in science and mathematics for American high school students.
+Bush pursued many educational initiatives, such as increasing the funding for the National Science Foundation and National Institutes of Health in his first years of office and creating education programs to strengthen the grounding in science and mathematics for American high school students.
 Funding for the NIH was cut in 2006, the first such cut in 36 years, due to rising inflation.